ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/function-multiversioning/_review.md

             - No, all of them must be in the same translation unit.
         correct_answer: 1
         explanation: >
             There is no requirement for function versions to be defined in the same translation unit.
-However, all of them must be declared in the translation unit which contains the definition of the default version.
+However, they must all be declared in the translation unit which contains the definition of the default version.

 # ================================================================================
 #       FIXED, DO NOT MODIFY